 The basic questions that comes to a layman’s mind is – why in spite of all checks and preventive systems, accidents still take place on ships?

 Safety has a new dimension altogether in today’s shipping world.
-If you diligently follow the Safety Management System, life becomes much smoother, causing less accidents on ships.
+If you diligently follow the Safety Management System, life becomes much smoother, causing fewer accidents on ships.

 Let us focus on what the checklists want us to check and what we actually fail to check ( Real Life Incidences)